AmplitudeAudio/doc-sdk/docs/reference/package-files.md

 - **Group projects by platform**: Create separate packages for each platform if asset sets differ.
 - **Use uncompressed for streaming**: LZ4 decompression adds a small CPU cost; uncompressed is better for streamed music.
-- **Split large projects**: If a package exceeds 1 GB, consider splitting into multiple packages by content type (music, SFX, voice).

 ## Next Steps